viktoriiazolotova/cSharpSwapMeet/README.md

     - If the `Vendor` has no item that matches `their_priority` category, swapping does not happen, and it returns `False`
     - If `other` has no item that matches `my_priority` category, swapping does not happen, and it returns `False`

-### DRYing up the code

-To further reduce the amount of repeated code in your project, consider how `swap_best_by_category` and `swap_first_item` might be able to make use of `swap_items`.
-Is there a way that these methods could incorporate a call to `swap_items` into the body of these methods?

-Try it out and see if the tests still pass!
-If you can't get them to pass with this refactor, you can always return to the most recent working commit before you submit the project!

-## Optional Enhancements

-Should a project be completed before submission, and there is a desire for optional enhancements, consider this idea:

-- `Item`s have age
-  - Add an `age` attribute to all `Item`s
-  - Implement a `Vendor` method named `swap_by_newest`, using any logic that seems appropriate
-  - Write unit tests for `swap_by_newest`